 Even e-commerce giants like Amazon have used cross-selling to increase customer spending.
 When you sell non-core products (think product training or premium support services) in addition to your SaaS platform, you can create a comprehensive solution that drives customer loyalty and morale.

-As an example, Amazon Web Services played the long game.
+As an example, Amazon Web Services played a long game.
 They offer a plethora of microservices that add up to a highly profitable ARR.
 In essence, these are packaged as pay-as-you-go services that result in sustainable SaaS MRR from its customer base.

 Common questions about SaaS MRR